KateMotive

 The solution

-For each order, a card that would have some basic information about the order, and the face mask designs and sizes contained within, would be pinned to the wall.
+For each order, a card that would have some basic information about the order, and the face mask designs and sizes contained within, would be pinned to a wall.
 The inner and outer layer material for the face masks was cut out grouped by size and design (customers had lots of designs to choose from).
 Then, a diagonal line would be put in the check-box on the card.
 The four parts per face mask would then be grouped together by order, later to be sewn and ironed into the final product.
 Lastly, the masks belonging to an order would be hung off the same pin as the corresponding card on the wall.
 They’d be ready for packaging.
 In order for my stepmother to retain an overview from her “workstation”, she would draw the second line in the check-box on the card - crossing off masks she had finished for an order.

 I assumed that, since face masks were crossed off one-by-one on the physical cards, the application had to support that as well.
 That means each face mask had three states of completion, pretty simple: Not started, in progress, and done.
 In actuality, the middle state went mostly unused because it created too much overhead synchronizing that with the state on the physical cards.
 Instead, after shipping out the orders for the day, the cards were removed from the wall and taken to the computer running the app, to mark all masks in the shipped orders as done.